-The file names for output files that are generated automatically are created by attaching the proper extension (.log, .pdf, etc.) to the found \jobname.
+The file names for output files that are generated automatically are created by attaching the proper extension (log, pdf, etc.) to the found \jobname.
 These files are created in the directory pointed to by --output-directory, or in the current directory, if that switch is not present.

-Without the --lua option, command line processing works like it does in any other web2c-based typesetting engine, except that LuaT_EX has a few extra switches.
+Without the --lua option, command line processing works like it does in any other web2c-based typesetting engine, except that $LuaT_EX$ has a few extra switches.

-If the --lua option is present, LuaTFX will enter an alternative mode of commandline processing in comparison to the standard web2c programs.
+If the --lua option is present, Lua T_EX will enter an alternative mode of command line processing in comparison to the standard web2c programs.

 In this mode, a small series of actions is taken in order.
-First, it will parse the commandline as usual, but it will only interpret a small subset of the options immediately: --safer, --nosocket, --[no-]shell-escape, --enable-write18, --disable-write18, --shell-restricted, --help, --version, and --credits.
+First, it will parse the command line as usual, but it will only interpret a small subset of the options immediately: --safer, --nosocket, --[no-]shell-escape, --enable-write18, --disable-write18, --shell-restricted, --help, --version, and --credits.

-Now it searches for the requested Lua initialization script.
-If it cannot be found using the actual name given on the commandline, a second attempt is made by prepending the value of the environment variable LUATEXDIR, if that variable is defined in the environment.
+Next LuaTEX searches for the requested Lua initialization script.
+If it cannot be found using the actual name given on the command line, a second attempt is made by prepending the value of the environment variable LUATEXDIR, if that variable is defined in the environment.